 Why Do a Regular Internship?

-Through the Center for Career Development and the HS Department, HS majors have the opportunity to participate in an internship experience.
+Through the Center for Career Engagement and the Health Sciences Department, Health Sciences majors have the opportunity to participate in an internship experience.
 Internships allow students to gain experience in their chosen career field.
-Information on thousands of internship sites is located in the Center for Career Development.
-The staff in the Center for Career Development also will assist students in looking for an internship site close to a student’s home.
+Information on thousands of internship sites is located in the Center for Career Engagement.
+The staff will assist students in looking for an internship site close to a student’s home.

-- Student must be a major in the HS Department or have a special major closely affiliated with the HS Department.
+- Student must be a major in the Health Sciences Department or have a special major closely affiliated with the Health Sciences Department.

 - A minimum major GPA of 2.50 is required.